The HRC has recently made key changes to the Emerging Researcher First Grant. These include:

-An emerging researcher is defined as "someone who is at the beginning of their research career in health with a clear development path and is working in a strongly supportive research environment".
-Applicants are eligible for an Emerging Researcher First Grant if they:
+For these grants, an emerging researcher is defined as "someone who is at the beginning of their research career in health with a clear development path and is working in a strongly supportive research environment".

 - are employed by a New Zealand host organisation and have citizenship or permanent residency status and are domiciled in New Zealand (Note: Host organisations are responsible for ensuring that Aotearoa New Zealand is the principal domicile and principal place of employment for the applicant.
 By submitting an application, the host is satisfied that this condition has been met).
 For the Rangahau Hauora Māori Emerging Researcher First Grant, the first named investigator must be of Māori descent.
-For the Pacific Emerging Researcher First Grant, the first named investigator must be of indigenous Pacific descent
+For the Pacific Emerging Researcher First Grant, the first named investigator must be of indigenous Pacific descent.

-- have not previously held a competitive research grant as a first named investigator for research expenses of ≥$105,000 from any source at the time of assessment (including institutional or internal funding), not at the time of application.
+- have not previously held any individual competitive research grant as a first named investigator for research expenses greater than $105,000 from any source at the time of assessment (including institutional or internal funding).
 Scholarship and fellowship stipends are not included, provided the expenses component of such awards does not exceed the $105,000 expenses threshold.
 Applicants are required to list the amount of research expenses of their previous awards in this application.

-Firstly, you'll need to register your intention to submit an application for the Emerging Researcher First Grant.
+Firstly, you’ll need to register your intention to submit an application for the Emerging Researcher First Grant.
 A registration must be completed online via HRC Gateway.
-Following registration, you'll then need to submit a full application online via HRC Gateway using the relevant 2023 Emerging Researcher First Grant application form for the category you are applying to (provided on this page).
+Following registration, you’ll then need to submit a full application online via HRC Gateway using the relevant 2024 Emerging Researcher First Grant Application Form for the category you are applying to (provided on this page).
 All full applications will be scored by assessing committees who will then make funding recommendations to HRC Council.